GallagherSecurity/cc-rest-docs/training/README.md

 schedules at the same time.
 That suits our target use-case, which was for an integration to download the schedule, de-serialise it into an object model, change some part of it, then re-serialise and upload it back.

+As of 8.50, only types of item that the API can create are cardholders, visits, and schedules.

 ----------------------------------------------------------------------
 # Visitor management TODO